Toufa7/Inception/README.md

 You may need to perform some performance testing to determine the optimal values for your environment (application or service).

+* Is the version of Docker-Compose refere to the application i'm deploying ?

+The version specified in a Docker Compose file actually refers to the version of the Docker Compose file format not the version of the application you're deploying.

 * Is the limits in the config.json for bundling a container it's a explicit thing that need to set up by the user not by the a tool or something else or what ??

 The limits for a container can be set explicitly by the user in the config.json file, However, the /proc file system in Linux provides a way for users and applications to view and manipulate the current state of the kernel and the system, including information about resource usage and limits